Billy-Dickson/Billy-Dickson.github.io/_tabs/about.md

 ### IT Technologies

-Web Technologies Such as HTML and CSS, Networking and Computer Technologies

-I'm currently in in the process of resurrecting my [old blog](https://web.archive.org/web/20180516212904/http://www.dickson.me.uk/) and converting it from [Wordpress](https://wordpress.org/) to  [Jekyll](https://jekyllrb.com/).
+Web Technologies Such as HTML and CSS, Networking and Computer Technologies, I'm currently in in the process of resurrecting my [old blog](https://web.archive.org/web/20180516212904/http://www.dickson.me.uk/) and converting it from [Wordpress](https://wordpress.org/) to  [Jekyll](https://jekyllrb.com/).

 ### Internet Of Things